 Curation and reposting of viral content on Instagram is just a great business model.
 It takes some time to get to the point you can monetize the account, but once it gains enough traffic – the potential is huge.

 Christien Bouc (@christienbouc) shared the organic reach of one of his repost pages.
-The screenshot shows a reach of 1M people in the last 7 days, He commented on it: “The fastest way to grow is by posting viral reels”
+The screenshot shows a reach of 1M people in the last 7 days, He commented on it: “The fastest way to grow is by posting viral reels”.

 The Instagram organic growth strategy is based on the engagement of your audience.
 Similar to how you would optimize your ads to get the most clicks at the lowest cost, you want to get the most organic reach out of every piece of content you post there.
 So the best tool to get organic traffic and growth is to increase engagement.

-The process is conducted in 3 steps:
+The process of reposting on Instagram is conducted in 3 steps:

 - Curating and reposting viral content

 I will go over them one by one sharing the best practices you can apply to succeed in these activities.
 Let’s start with curating and reposting Instagram viral content.

 Curating and reposting on Instagram – What to repost and publish?

 There is an endless stream of content on social media, how do you know what to curate and repost on Instagram?
 Should you just repost everything as often as you can?